C

 - Select Edit > Preferences > Kits.

-- Select one of the predefined kits starting with Boot to Qt... that matches the type of your device (1).
+- Select one of the predefined kits that matches the type of your device (1).

 - Select the appropriate device in the Run device field (2).

 When your target device is connected to the host platform, Qt Creator should automatically detect it and the device should appear in the kit's Device field.
-If it does not appear, you can try if replugging the device or rebooting the host platform helps.
+If it doesn't appear, first replug the device.
+If that doesn't help, then reboot the host platform.

 Note: In Linux, ensure that you have access to plugged in devices.
 For more information, see Setting Up USB Access to Embedded Devices.

 Create a new Qt Quick project with the steps in Creating Qt Quick Applications.
 When creating the project, you can use the default values defined in the wizard pages.
-In the Kit Selection page, select the Boot to Qt Software Stack kit that matches the type of your target device.
-The following picture illustrates how to select the kit where the device was added in Preparation of Boot to Qt Kit:
+In the Kit Selection page, select the kit that matches the type of your target device.
+The following picture illustrates how to select the kit where the device was added in Preparation of Qt for embedded Linux Kit:

 After you complete the steps in the project wizard, the generated Qt Quick project is automatically opened in the Edit mode (1).